squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

 gcc -v
 }}}

 If it is earlier than 2.7.2, you might consider upgrading.
+Gcc 2.7.2 is very old and not widely supported.

 ==  Problems compiling libmiscutil.a on Solaris ==